 All entries must comply with all requirements except where made void by the Bonus rule.

-Your entry must be source compatible with Allegro 4.4 or 5.0.
+Your entry must be source compatible with Allegro 4.4 or 5.0 or 5.1.11.
 You should consider uploading binaries for people who have problems compiling the source onto your own website.